 Puppies can be hard work, but this too shall pass.
 Try to focus on the joyful moments and savour puppyhood because it’ll be over before you know it.

-If you need help with puppy training, check out the resources at our website including my online puppy course that goes through puppy raising essentials in more detail.
+If you need help with puppy training, check out our online puppy course that goes through puppy raising essentials in more detail.